PBL | Pubic Lift Surgery |

 Hospital Stay | Day Surgery |

-Benefits | Cosmetic, Psychological, Functional, Symptomatic |
+Benefits | Aesthetic, Psychological, Functional, Symptomatic |

-Risks | Bleeding, Infection, Scar problems (stretched, thick, abnormal pigmentation, red, retracted etc.), Skin discoloration, Skin cones, Wound separation, Slough, Necrosis, Fat cysts, Pain, Numbness, Bruising, Swelling, Overcorrection, Undercorrection, Asymmetry, Remaining stretch marks, Recurrent redundancy, Cosmetic imperfections (higher risk after subsequent pregnancies / weight changes), Seroma, Organ injury, Contour irregularities, Need for further surgery, Liposuction: Friction / thermal burns, Fat embolism, Allergic reaction, (General anaesthetic: Chest infection, Heart attack, Stroke, Blood clots in legs & lungs) |
+Risks | Bleeding, Infection, Scar problems (stretched, thick, abnormal pigmentation, red, retracted etc.), Skin discoloration, Skin cones, Wound separation, Slough, Necrosis, Fat cysts, Pain, Numbness, Bruising, Swelling, Overcorrection, Undercorrection, Asymmetry, Remaining stretch marks, Recurrent redundancy, Aesthetic imperfections (higher risk after subsequent pregnancies / weight changes), Seroma, Organ injury, Contour irregularities, Need for further surgery, Liposuction: Friction / thermal burns, Fat embolism, Allergic reaction, (General anaesthetic: Chest infection, Heart attack, Stroke, Blood clots in legs & lungs).
+N.B.
+Most complications are unlikely.
+Serious risks or death are rare |

-Optimising factors | Diet rich in Vitamin C and protein, plenty of fluids, fresh air, scar massage, sun protection, support garments |
+Optimising factors | Diet rich in Vitamin C and protein, plenty of fluids, fresh air, sufficient sleep, scar massage, sun protection, silicone sheets / gel, support garments |

 Discomfort | 1 - 2 weeks |